-“This mailbox exceeded the maximum number of corrupted items that were specified for this move request”
+“This mailbox exceeded the maximum number of corrupted items that were specified for this move request.”

 When this error comes up, it may disrupt the entire migration process.
 Until there is a solution at hand, the migration process comes to a temporary stop.
-This, in turn, impacts all user mailboxes on the server.
+This, in turn, impacts mailbox connectivity and all user mailboxes on the server.
 Thus, rectifying whatever causes this error should be the top priority in such a scenario.

-1. Increasing the limit of corrupted mailboxes using Power Shell Commands
+1. Increase the limit of corrupted mailboxes by using PowerShell Commands

-Power Shell enables you to execute complex internal commands that can alter the way Exchange server migration takes place.
-However, having some expertise for executing such commands is preferable.
-Any mistakes may worsen the damage or lead to permanent data loss.
-Follow the steps below to increase the set limit of corrupted mailboxes:
+PowerShell enables you to execute complex internal commands that can alter the way Exchange server migration takes place.
+However, you need to have some expertise for executing such commands.
+Any mistake may worsen the damage or lead to permanent data loss.

-a.
-Launch Power Shell with admin rights b.
+b.
 Type the command Get-MoveRequest and hit Enter.
 All mailboxes that failed to migrate will be listed

 2. Identify mailbox corrupt items and remove them from isolation

 a.
-Get the GUID of the corrupted mailboxes by executing the command Get-mailbox-statistics-identity b.
-Press F1 c.
-Find the registry entry HKLM\SYSTEM\CurrentControlSet\Services\MSExchangeIS\Private-<db-guid>\Quarantinemailboxes\ <the mailbox guid> d.
-Change the key mentioning GUID e.
-Restart IIS with the command iisreset
+Get the GUID of the corrupted mailboxes by executing the command Get-mailbox-statistics-identity

 This should remove mailbox corrupt items from isolation.